 Success in international business is not just about you and your customers in Belgium.
 Get to know the business facts of the country you are dealing with and familiarize yourself with the different business practices, cultures, customs regulations and the economy.

 KEY FACTS BELGIUM

 Flemish, French, German

-The Kingdom of Belgium, our southern neighbors is 30,528 km² and has a population of just over 11 million inhabitants.
+The Kingdom of Belgium, our southern neighbours, spans 30,528 km² and has a population of just over 11 million inhabitants.
 The most important city is the capital Brussels, which is also the administrative center of the European Union and NATO.

-The country has three official languages: about sixty percent of the population speak Dutch (especially in the Flemish reggion), forty percent speak French (especially in the Walloon reggion), and less than one percent speak German (in the East Cantons).
+The country has three official languages: about sixty percent of the population speak Dutch (especially in the Flemish region), fourty percent speak French (especially in the Wallonia region), and less than one percent speak German (in the East Cantons).

 The Belgian industry depends on the imports for its raw materials.
-Most of the iron came from the Lorraine basin in France, while the non-ferrous metal products are made from raw materials imported from the colonies, including zinc, copper, lead and tin.
+Most of the iron comes from the Lorraine basin in France, while the non-ferrous metal products are made from raw materials imported from former Belgian colonies, such as for example zinc, copper, lead and tin.